Parameter Inference for Degenerate Diffusion Processes: Hypo-Elliptic SDEs

-H\"ormander's condition implies that for any $t > 0$ and any initial condition $X_0=x\in\mathbb{R}^{N}$, the law of $X_t$ is absolutely continuous w.r.t.~the Lebesgue measure.
-Also, if the coefficients of the SDE are infinitely-times differentiable, with partial derivatives of all orders being bounded, then the Lebesgue density is smooth, see, e.g., \cite{nua:06, pav:14}.
+\end{definition} H\"ormander's condition implies that for any $t > 0$ and an initial condition $X_0=x\in\mathbb{R}^{N}$, the law of $X_t$ is absolutely continuous w.r.t.~the Lebesgue measure.
+Also, if the coefficients of the SDE are infinitely-times differentiable, with partial derivatives of all orders being bounded, then the Lebesgue density is smooth, see, e.g., \cite{nua:06, pav:14}. {When H\"ormander's condition holds with $M=0$, the condition is typically referred to as \emph{strong} H\"ormander's condition and is equivalent to the SDE being an elliptic one.
+It is easy to see that in our setting of a degenerate diffusion matrix, H\"ormander's condition cannot hold with $M = 0$.
+If (\ref{eq:H}) holds with $M \ge 1$, then the term \emph{weak} H\"ormander's condition is often used, see e.g. \cite{piga:18}.
+Furthermore, if (\ref{eq:H}) holds uniformly in the initial point $x \in \mathbb{R}^N$, we have the \emph{uniform} H\"ormander's condition, which is invoked frequently in the literature, see e.g. \cite{bally:96, cass:09}.
+Precisely, the uniform H\"ormander's condition is stated as follows.
+There exists an integer $M \ge 0 $ such that

+To establish a statistical theory for models (\ref{eq:hypo-I}) and (\ref{eq:hypo-II}), we work below with assumptions associated with the uniform H\"ormander's condition.}